Every person who works with our children understand their responsibility in keeping children safe and should be confident in how they will do that.

 Child protection is part of the safeguarding process.
 It focuses on protecting individual children identified as suffering or likely to suffer significant harm.
 This includes child protection procedures which detail how to respond to concerns about a child.

-If you have any concerns regarding the welfare of a pupil, please report it to a designated Safeguarding Leader (DSL) Miss Thompson or Deputy Designated Safeguarding Leaders (DDSL) Mrs Besharati and Mrs Boxall.
+If you have any concerns regarding the welfare of a pupil, please report it to a Designated Safeguarding Leader (DSL) Miss Oakes or Deputy Designated Safeguarding Leaders (DDSL) Mrs Besharati and Mrs Boxall.

-As part of Burnsall Primary School’s ongoing safeguarding and child protection duties we are fully behind the government’s Prevent Strategy.
+As part of our ongoing safeguarding and child protection duties we are fully behind the government’s Prevent Strategy.
 All staff have received ‘Prevent’ training and understand about and how to deal with any issues they may see inside or outside school.

 One of our key priorities is teaching children to keep themselves safe.
 This is done through the curriculum all year round.